noobaa/noobaa-core/docs/dev_guide/s3select/S3Select_Build.md

 Which is equivalent to-
 `echo -e "1,2,3\n4,5,6" | node src/tools/s3select.js --query "SELECT sum(int(_2)) from stdin;" --input_format CSV --record_delimiter $'\n' --field_delimiter , --file_header_info IGNORE`

+## Parquet
+Running select on Parquet object is supported only for file-system namespaces (NSFS).
+Parquet parsing implementation has relatively big dependencies (~500 MB).
+In order to save time, bandwidth and disk space, it is not enabled by default, in neither Docker nor native build.
+In order to compile with Parquet s3select support, add the BUILD_S3SELECT_PARQUET=1 flag.
+The BUILD_S3SELECT flag must also be enabled (explicitly in native build, by default in Docker).